🔴 Brian Stelter's Delusional Response to the Charlotte Stabbing is Everything Wrong With Media 2025-09-09 18:07

 He was like toggling it.

-And I was like, Oh, he's got a prop up there.
+And I was like, oh, he's got a prop up there.

-No, I didn't say shit.
+No, I didn't say chat.

 Let me assign meaning to the stupid thing I'm wearing.

-No, I listen, I tried to think of the dumbest thing he could possibly say next.
+I tried to think of the dumbest thing he could possibly say next, and it was exactly what he said.

 I was like, I was just making fun of you.

-You're not really doing the like if you help one starfish, it matters to that starfish, are you?
+You're not really doing the like, if you help one starfish, it matters to that starfish, are you?

-You wear a pin for that?
+You weren't pin for that?

 By the way, there are plenty of starfish and they're not endangered.